Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 ### 2.3 - Update the JS needed to list the Conversations

-In the previous quick start guide we retrieved the conversation directly using a hard-coded `CONVERSATION_ID`.
+In the previous quick start guide we retrieved the conversation directly using a hard-coded `YOUR_CONVERSATION_ID`.
 This time we're going to list the conversations that the user is a member, allowing the user to select the conversation they want to join.
 We're going to delete the `joinConversation` method and create the `listConversations` method:

 ```javascript
 listConversations(userToken) {